slamora/brackets-wiki/Extension-Manager-Workflows.md

 the full screenshot and more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.

+> (js) Have we considered out-of-app workflows for discovery?
+Tying into Kevin's thoughts
+> on social sharing, it seems useful to have an in-browser discovery experience that
+> might use a URL scheme to launch Brackets or even provide a manual download link.

 ## Installation

 He doesn't feel like he needs to read any more for the other extensions, so he clicks